 I had him open the app, and his body language went from bubbly and hopeful to dejected, as he was reminded that he hadn’t had a match in weeks.

 His Tinder conversations were even sadder.
-If a girl even responded to his initial message, it went stale within a few lines.
+If a girl even responded to his initial message, which they usually didn’t, it went stale within a few lines.
 His eyes lit up a little as he mentioned he was going to try Bumble and OK Cupid soon as alternatives.
-I was much less enthusiastic that things would be different for him.
+I was much less enthusiastic that things would be different on those apps.

 Online dating has led to most people feeling like Mark: dejected and confused.
-How can it be possible that among the hundreds of profiles, so very few women match or respond?
+How can it be possible that among the hundreds of profiles, pretty photos, and advanced algorithms, so few people like online dating or find it easy?

 Well, it is possible.
 A recent analysis of all online dating users found that 33% of people have never actually gone on a date with someone they met online!
 All the profile work, swiping, messaging, etc., and 1 in 3 people who try online can’t even get a date…very sad.
 And, it’s worse for Tinder users specifically: 71% of Tinder users have not gone on a single date from the app.

-So how can this be??
-The answer is simple: online dating creates unrealistic expectations, and then fails to deliver.
+So how can online dating create such horrible real-world results?
+The answer is simple: online dating creates unrealistically high expectations, and then fails to deliver.

 That’s why online dating is less of a video game and more like a very fancy slot machine.
 It gives the impression of ease at the front end, but ends up being very hard to get a payout (a date or relationship).